peterhoward42/minikafka/docs/log.md

     *  Code back-end implementation
+    *  Get this part to compile and run passively (run server) o  Create CLI poll client, similar to produce client
+        *  becide division of responsibilities between cli and consumer lib for:
+            *  setting topic client = object construction
+            *  polling interval = outside world
+            *  deciding what message number a new consumer should start from = client object construction
+            *  holding next message number state - the client object
+        *  Check against readme
+        *  Code API for client object
+        *  Build CLI round it
+            *  Get what have to compile and debug timed loop
+            *  Put real reads inside the loop
+                *  Timeout - produce is using string as message - clear up
+                    *  What types do we have outside of protocol for the message type?
+        *  Double check conume protected by a mutex

+    o  Nail vernacular - starting with readme and write here. o  Include protocol land
+    o  Use throughout
+    o  Tidy and make consistent all log messages o  Several functions used named arguments but routinely re-create the objects?
+    o  Test
-    *  Get this part to compile and run passively (run server) o  Create CLI poll client, similar to produce client o  Decide division of responsibilities between cli and consumer lib for: o  setting topic o  pollling interval o  deciding what message number a new consumer should start from o  holding next message number state o  Check against readme o  Test polling using the CLI o  Update doc strings in API to sufficient quality for go doc being useful. o  Configure host from envars o  Add tests
+            o  Maybe a demo of all doing stuff from differeing go routines? o  Make sure not needlessly duplicated types like message o  Make sure only client objects exposed to protocol types o  Update doc strings in API to sufficient quality for go doc being useful. o  Configure host from envars o  Add tests